-STAT Response: The base models fecundity as proportional to weight.
-The model was run with this alternative where fecundity is proportional to length to the power 4.043.
+STAT Response: The base model assumes that fecundity as proportional to weight.
+The model was run with an alternative where fecundity is proportional to length to the power 4.043.
 This model had a slightly lower depletion level (0.531 vs. 0.579, measured in spawning output rather than spawning biomass) and a slightly higher unfished equilibrium biomass estimate (by about 1%).
 While more research into this topic is warranted, its effect on the model outcome will likely be moderate.